Any Mother's Son: Production notes

 The movie is told from Hajdys' point of view and based partly on official Navy documents, and the sworn statements of Terry M. Helvey and Charles E. Vins.
 Bruce Harmon, who wrote the script, collected a voluminous file on the case of Schindler and the sailors involved.
 Amongst the documents obtained is a four-page statement Helvey signed, saying "homosexuality is disgusting, sick and scary."
-The title of the film was selected by the real-life Dorothy Hajdys-Holman (re-married, currently known as Hajdys-Clausen), and she received $65,000 for serving as the film's technical advisor.
+The title of the film was selected by the real-life Dorothy Hajdys-Holman (re-married, currently known as Clausen or Hajdys-Clausen), and she received $65,000 for serving as the film's technical advisor.
 The movie was shot in Toronto, Canada, where parts of her house had been re-created.
 The Navy refused to cooperate with the production.

 Bonnie Bedelia said she found the story astounding, having known gay colleagues throughout her career.
 She also said the emotional intensity of the role was more demanding than she had expected.
 Hajdys said Bedelia captures the heart of her story, and the first time she watched it, she cried through the whole thing.
 In one scene in the film, Hajdys has a confrontation with a Navy public relations officer, and bluntly tells him; "tell me, between my son and Charles Vins, who you think served the United States Navy and his country with honor?"
 Vins, who was contacted by the media prior to the film's release stated; "I don't feel the world needs to know my business".